Neville Cenac: Cabinet minister

 Cenac changed his political affiliation on 2 June 1987, joining the United Workers Party group in parliament and becoming the country's foreign minister.
 When asked why he changed sides, Cenac simply responded, "broken promises".
 The change increased the Workers Party's legislative majority from one vote (9–8) to three votes (10–7).

-Cenac spoke before the United Nations General Assembly in October 1987, saying that Saint Lucia was considering political union with other small Caribbean nations.
+He spoke before the United Nations General Assembly in October 1987, saying that Saint Lucia was considering political union with other small Caribbean nations.
 He argued that quality of life issues could be improved if the region no longer had to support "seven governors-general, seven prime ministers, [and] 60 ministers for a total population for about 500,000."
 Cenac also accused Guatemala of threatening the sovereignty of Belize.

 In August 1989, Cenac and other Caribbean foreign ministers met with Haitian head of state General Prosper Avril on the subject of future elections in the country.

 Cenac served as foreign minister until 1992.
-He was appointed as UWP senator in 1992, and in 1993 was appointed as President of the Senate.
+He was appointed UWP senator in 1992, and in 1993 was appointed President of the Senate.
 He was president of the Senate of Saint Lucia from October 1993 to June 1997.

+Cenac was appointed as the 6th Governor-General of Saint Lucia on 12 January 2018, under the United Workers Party administration led by Prime Minister Allen Chastanet.
+He served in the role until 31 October 2021, when he resigned.
+During his tenure, he served under two prime ministers — Allen Chastanet and Philip J. Pierre, who took office in July 2021 following a general election.
+Cenac was succeeded as Governor-General by Errol Charles.

+Death

+Cenac died on 2 June 2026, at the age of 86.